Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 The negative effect size indicates the EBD group performed well below the normative group.
 The authors conclude:

-'students with EBD performed at a significantly lower level than did students without those disabilities across academic subjects and settings' (p.
-130).Hattie clearly misrepresents this study, as it is not investigating 'decreasing disruptive behavior' as a teaching strategy.
-Also, the sample is from a population of 'abnormal' students.
-Therefore this meta-analysis should not be included in Hattie's work.
+"students with EBD performed at a significantly lower level than did students without those disabilities across academic subjects and settings" (p.
+130).Hattie misrepresents this study, as it does not investigate 'decreasing disruptive behavior' as a teaching strategy.
+Additionally, the sample consists of 'abnormal' students.
+Consequently, this meta-analysis should not be included in Hattie's work.

 The ADHD group was the control group and the normative group was the experimental group.
 So effect size was calculated using (Normative - ADHD) getting a large positive result.

-This is the REVERSE of Reid et al. (2004) study who calculated effect size using (EBD - Normative) getting a large negative result.
+This is the REVERSE of Reid et al. (2004) study which calculated effect size using (EBD - Normative) getting a large negative result.

 Stage et al (1997) also measured disruptive behavior, not achievement,